ColinCepuran/Website/content/post/work8.md

 My future research into DACA's influence on American politics will include:

+- participating in the 2020 Collaborative Multiracial Post-election Survey to measure DACA uptake.
 - examining how DACA catalyzed policy feedback effects in the public at large.
 - tracing how different organizations leveraged identity claims in their immigration reform advocacy.
 - describing the prevalence of strategic/confounding reports of immigration status on public opinion surveys, and identifying the predictors of confounding reports.